ChrisZonghaoLi/motion_tracking_using_magnetometer/README.md

     (gdb) monitor reset
 	(gdb) continue

-13.Now, open ONE MORE NEW TERMINAL and do the following (just test to see if you can retrieve info from the sensor):
+13. Now, open ONE MORE NEW TERMINAL and do the following (just test to see if you can retrieve info from the sensor):
 	- in the tools directory (you will have this directory once all 1-8 steps are finished correctly) you will find two scripts: 		acm_reset.sh and watch.py
    	- for this software the baud rate is 9600 - important to use correct baud rate in tools.